-SEP-IRAs are set up for, at a minimum, each eligible employee (defined later).
+SEP-IRAs are set up for, at a minimum, each eligible employee (defined below).
 A SEP-IRA may have to be set up for a leased employee (defined in chapter 1), but does not need to be set up for excludable employees (defined later).

 Eligible employee.
-An eligible employee is an individual who meets all the following requirements.
+An eligible employee is an individual who meets all the following requirements

-- Has reached age 21. - Has worked for you in at least 3 of the last 5 years. - Has received at least \$450 in compensation from you for 2005.
+- Has reached age 21. - Has worked for you in at least 3 of the last 5 years. - Has received at least \$500 in compensation from you in 2008.
+This amount increases to \$550 in 2009.